 Leptospirosis is a zoonotic disease caused by gram-negative Leptospira bacteria.
 Direct transmission to humans occurs when broken skin and mucous membranes come into contact with the urine of infected animals such as rodents.
 The early phase of the disease is mild and characterized by nonspecific symptoms (e.g., fever, headache, and myalgia).
 In most cases, symptoms resolve spontaneously after a week.
 However, in 10% of cases, the disease progresses rapidly to a severe form (icterohemorrhagic leptospirosis, or Weil disease), which typically presents with a triad of jaundice, bleeding manifestations, and acute kidney injury.
 Diagnosis is based on patient history, clinical findings, and laboratory tests.
 Treatment consists of antibiotics and supportive care.

 - Leptospirosis is the most common zoonotic disease worldwide and is most common in the tropics

 - Low incidence in the US (100–200 cases per year): Half of these cases are reported in Hawaii.

 Epidemiological data refers to the US, unless otherwise specified.

-- Pathogen: Leptospira; (especially L. interrogans; ) is a genus of gram-negative spirochete bacteria.
+- Pathogen: Leptospira (especially L. interrogans); , a genus of gram-negative spirochete with hook-shaped ends

 - Route of infection